-- content: being exposed to illegal, inappropriate or harmful content, for example: pornography, fake news, racism, misogyny, self-harm, suicide, anti-Semitism, radicalisation and extremism. - contact: being subjected to harmful online interaction with other users, for example: peer to peer pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial or other
+- content: being exposed to illegal, inappropriate or harmful content, for example: pornography, fake news, racism, misogyny, self-harm, suicide, anti-Semitism, radicalisation and extremism. - contact: being subjected to harmful online interaction with other users, for example: peer to peer pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial or other - conduct: online behaviour that increases the likelihood of, or causes, harm, for example, making, sending and receiving explicit images (e.g. consensual and non-

-- conduct: online behaviour that increases the likelihood of, or causes, harm, for example, making, sending and receiving explicit images (e.g. consensual and nonconsensual sharing of nudes and semi-nudes and/or pornography, sharing other explicit images and online bullying - commerce: risks such as online gambling, inappropriate advertising, phishing and/or financial scams.
+- consensual sharing of nudes and semi-nudes and/or pornography, sharing other explicit images and online bullying - commerce: risks such as online gambling, inappropriate advertising, phishing and/or financial scams.
 If you feel your pupils, students or staff are at risk, please report it to the Anti-Phishing Working Group (https://apwg.org/)

 The school has an Online Safety policy, which covers the use of mobile phones, cameras and other digital recording devices e.g. i-Pads.
-The policy also reinforces the importance of online safety, including making parents aware of what the school asks children to do online (e.g. sites they need to visit or who they'll be interacting with online).
+For online safety, within the policy there is support about children accessing the internet whilst they're at school using data on their phones.
+This considers that many children have unlimited and unrestricted access to the internet via 3G, 4G and 5G networks.
+This access means some children, whilst at school, sexually harass, bully and control others via their mobile and smart technology, share indecent images consensually and non-consensually and view and share pornography and other harmful content.
+This has been carefully considered within schools ICT Policy, including the management of devices, filtering and monitoring and access to smart technology.
+The policy also reinforces the importance of online safety, including making parents aware of what the school asks children to do online (e.g. sites they need to visit or who they'll be interacting with online)